 Filming Archeology in Israel

-Biblical Productions are the number one experts at filming archeology sites in Israel.
+Biblical Productions are the number one expert at filming archeology sites in Israel.
 With years of experience and many satisfied clients around the world, we are your first choice for production services in Israel.

 We love archeology!
 We keep track of every new development, revelation and excavation in Israel.
 Over time we have developed a great working relationship with leading archeologists in Israel.
 We can give you input into your production and suggest where to film and who to interview.